codey-sudo/modern-art-gallery/README.md

 ### Continued development

 In the future, I want to focus on CSS Grid, relative values and units, and more integrations and using javascript.
-Lastly, I'd make my HTML less convoluted, I will try to avoid nesting elements, all the time.
+Lastly, I'd make my HTML less convoluted, I will try to avoid nesting elements, all the time and using a mobile-first approach.

 ### Useful resources